R. Ross Holloway

-Robert Ross Holloway (August 15, 1934 – June 30, 2022) was an American archaeologist, founder of the independent center for Mediterranean archaeology at Brown University, and the Elisha Benjamin Andrews Professor Emeritus of Brown University, where he taught from 1964 to his retirement in 2006.
+Robert Ross Holloway (August 15, 1934 – June 30, 2022) was an American archaeologist, founder with Rolf Winkes of the Center for Classical Art and Archaeology at Brown University (now the Joukowsky Institute for Archaeology and the Ancient World), and the Elisha Benjamin Andrews Professor Emeritus of Brown University, where he taught from 1964 to his retirement in 2006.

 Biography and education

 Holloway graduated from the Roxbury Latin School and Amherst College (summa cum laude).
-He took his Ph.D. at Princeton University in 1960, with a thesis "The elder turtles of Aigina".
+He took an M.A. at the University of Pennsylvania (1957) and his Ph.D. at Princeton University in 1960, with a thesis "The elder turtles of Aigina".

 Academic career

 Holloway joined Brown University in 1964, and rose to become the Elisha Benjamin Andrews Professor Emeritus at his retirement.
-His research interests include Greek and Roman numismatics, Greek art and architecture, the archaeology of ancient Rome and the history of the Early Roman Republic.
+His research interests include Greek and Roman numismatics, Greek art and architecture, the archaeology of Bronze Age Southern Italy and Sicily, the archaeology of ancient Rome and the history of the Early Roman Republic.